7 Ways to Develop your Intuition

 -> Reading tip: Examples of WHY Statements

 Pronouncing my WHY helps me elevate my mindset from a fixed mindset to a growth mindset.
 It’s about letting your thoughts work together with your gut feeling.
-It allows me to work better with my intuition to take the right turn, no longer go trail running on a slippery steep path or keep searching for my wife’s ring.
+It allows me to work better with my intuition: to take the right (left) turn, no longer go trail running on a slippery, steep path, or keep searching for my wife’s ring.

 Do you want that too?
-I can help you discover your WHY, or life purpose.
-Please read this article for more information about a WHY session, and contact me today for a no-obligation intake!
+I can help you discover your WHY, or purpose.
+Please read this article for more information about a WHY session, and contact me today to schedule a FREE intake.

 What experience have you had where you were guided by intuition?
 What do you do to develop your intuition?
+Have you ever neglected your inner voice or nudge?
+What happened?
 Let me know in the comment field below.
 The other readers of this article. and I are looking forward to reading from you!

-Thank you for reading up to here & sharing this article with your colleagues, friends, or family.
-And please SHARE this article with your network on Twitter, Facebook, and LinkedIn by pressing the buttons below so that they can also benefit from this article about intuition.
+Thank you for reading up to this point and sharing this article with your colleagues, friends, or family.
+And please SHARE this article with your network on Bluesky, Facebook, and LinkedIn by pressing the buttons below so that they can also benefit from this article about intuition.
 You are welcome to copy parts of this blog if you state the source.

 Have you seen an error in this article?
 Let me know!
 I am grateful!